LePhil/ExcaliburPlayground/readme.md

 * FoodStations should serve FOOD, not Animals -> Bones, Cans, etc.
 * Random Mode with difficulty setting
 * Make a Firework Item
+* Minigames for Itemsources
+* Tasks during each level (=passed or failed level!)
+    * many initial items that have to be interacted with
+        * cobwebs
+        * tall grass (outside level)
+    * something that takes a long time and can be done contiuously until stopped
+        * build a cage
+        * make fliers
+        * work on computer
+    * Blob should probably be a task.

 # Bugs
 * If speed is increased, actions should take less long as well (e.g. pickup)